 The Wall encircles the Holy City and the ring of settler colonies around it, furthering Jerusalem’s isolation from the West Bank.
 The Wall rips through villages and neighborhoods, separating families, cutting social and economic ties, and ghettoizing areas stolen by the Zionist project in its plans for Jerusalem as the future capital of Israel.

 New settlements are under construction around Jerusalem built on the annexed lands.
-This seeks to enlarge the number of Jewish settlers in the area in the project to change the city’s demography.
-Some 25 villages and neighbourhoods will be completely isolated from the rest of Jerusalem and the West Bank and squeezed into five different ghettos.
-The Wall in Jerusalem is almost completed.
-Only small parts in the north and east of the city are still under construction.
+This seeks to enlarge the number of Jewish settlers in the area and to change the city’s demography.
+22 Palestinian villages and Shu’fat refugee camp will be completely isolated from the rest of Jerusalem and the West Bank and squeezed into five different ghettos.
+The Wall in Jerusalem is almost completed: only small parts in the north and east of the city are still under construction.
 The Jerusalem district will, in total, lose 90% of its land when the Wall is completed.
 It is a central component of the plan to ethnically cleanse Palestinians from Jerusalem.

-Since 2000 the Valley has been surrounded with 6 checkpoints controlling all access.
-The Occupation announced in February 2006 a plan to annex 28.5% of the Valley, including 24 villages with a population of 52,000 along with their water resources and the Eastern aquifer.
-200,000 people living in the Tubas and Nablus regions who own land or have family in the Jordan Valley are denied access.
+In February 2006, Israel announced a plan to annex 28.5% of the Valley, including 24 villages with a population of 58,000 along with their water resources and the Eastern aquifer.
+200,000 people living in the Tubas and Nablus regions who own land or have family in the Jordan Valley were denied access to the Jordan Valley.

 Repression of popular resistance

 Popular resistance to the Wall, which consists of demonstrations and various means of direct action, began with the first demolitions in 2002 and has continued ever since.
-Repression by Israeli forces has been severe.
-There have been 16 people killed in demonstrations against the Wall, half of them under 18.
+Repression by Israeli forces is severe.
+The Israeli occupation forces killed dozens of activists in non-violent demonstration against the Wall and the settlements.
 Thousands more have been injured, and hundreds arrested.
-From 2008 – 2009 in the village of Ni’lin, for instance, nearly 500 were injured by Israeli fire, and more than 70 were arrested.
+From 2008 – 2009 in the village of Ni’lin, for instance, nearly 500 people were injured by Israeli fire and more than 70 were arrested.
 The first wave of killings and serious repression lasted for a year and began in 2004 with the killing of 5 people in Biddu, which had organized mass demonstrations against the construction of the Wall.
 In 2005, 3 children were shot dead in Beit Liqya.
-A similar wave of killings occurred during 2008-2009, when Occupation forces killed 5 in Ni’lin and 1 in Bil’in, again in response to ongoing resistance.
+A similar wave of killings occurred during 2008-2009, when Occupation forces killed 5 in Ni’lin and 1 in Bil’in, followed by the murder of another woman in Bil’in in 2011, all in response to ongoing resistance.